Truxnell/voltaicforge/content/guides/steam_emulation/emulator_list/emulator_list.md

 #### Emulator list

-Note, this is only a guide for some suggestions - there is a selection of emulators and your favourite game may work better in a less popular emulator.
-Don't feel bound by this list.
+Please note that this is just a guide with some suggestions.
+There is a selection of emulators available, and your favorite game may work better with a less popular emulator.
+Feel free to explore beyond this list.

 | Console      | Emulator                          | Command Arguments                                                  |
 | ------------ | --------------------------------- | ------------------------------------------------------------------ |